filemanager-wixproducts/express-upload/README.md

 Below are some items to be done before publicising this repository

 - Document example
+- Update handler for GET DELETE
+- Do something with extra fields passed with upload
 - Add grunt/gulp automation
 - Add tests & test infrastructure
 - Provide url to download test material